· Updated

 - Display both if your audience is mixed or if you want to be comprehensive.
 Some sites show both indices side by side, which helps visitors understand the difference.

 Pro Weather supports both standards.
-You can choose which one your site displays, and the colour-coded panel updates automatically based on your AirLink readings.
+You can choose which one your site displays, and the color-coded panel updates automatically based on your AirLink readings.

 Air quality data is most useful when your audience understands what they are looking at.
 Showing the wrong index for your region leads to confusion: a European visitor used to the EAQI's named bands might read a US AQI number as healthier than their own scale would call it, or vice versa.

-If you have a Davis AirLink sensor, Pro Weather displays your air quality data with the correct colour coding, index value, and health recommendations.
-The panel is updated every 10 minutes alongside your other weather data.
+If you have a Davis AirLink sensor, Pro Weather displays your air quality data with the correct color coding, index value, and health recommendations.
+The panel is updated every 10 minutes alongside your other weather data, and you can pair it with email alerts that fire when PM2.5 crosses a threshold — useful during wildfire smoke events.
 Start your Pro Weather site and your air quality readings will appear automatically.

 Pro Weather